-Reservations about renovations?
+Reservations about renovations fixer upper property?
 Buying a property in need of renovation might not be quite as romantic and fun filled as they make it seem on ‘Escape to the Chateau’.
-However, it can still be a great investment and a very rewarding experience.
+However, a fixer upper property can still be a great investment and a very rewarding experience.
 If your concerns are rooted in the idea of purchasing property during a pandemic (try saying that five times fast), now could be the perfect time to peruse the renovators.
-Here’s our guide to making a fixer upper work for you and what considerations to take on board first.
+Here’s our guide to making a fixer upper property work for you and what considerations to take on board first.

 If you’re worried about your budget (who isn’t), properties that are in need of work will be priced a lot lower than those swanky pants glossy abodes decked head to toe in subway tiling and painted hardwood flooring.
 You can then spread the cost of the renovations over many months at your leisure, without forking out a lump sum for somebody else’s style palette.
 What’s more, a lower price tag means you may be able to afford to buy in a certain (posho) neighbourhood that you might not have been able to otherwise.
 We recommend assembling a few quotes from local contractors first, to see just how much you’ll be paying for renovations.

 Which brings us to our next point: renovation loans.
 Yes they exist, and yes even in a pandemic.
 Some loan programmes allow you to borrow cash based on the proposed improved value of the property, which is rather handy and will save you money.
 There is, of course, a whole load of paperwork involved, including the ‘renovation verification process’ and loan amounts will vary depending upon factors like your down payment amount.
 It’s worth the snore fest though, believe us.
 Have a chat with a mortgage broker (or two) for some free advice about how to find the best loan for your specific situation.
 Or give us a call!
 We love chatting shop.
-Especially when it comes to buying a property in need of renovation.
+Especially when it comes to buying a fixer upper property.

 Unless you’re touching up your home, that is.
 Once you’ve completed your ultimate gaff re-do, you should find that you have fast tracked your way into a quick increase in equity.
 Ding ding ding!
 Then your home becomes like a plush carpeted savings account, storing the equity in its fibres until you decide to sell.
 Once sold, you’ll reap the rewards in cold hard cash.
 The most sure fire way to get that sweet, sweet ROI?
 Snazzed up kitchens and bathrooms, glossed up front doorways and adding extra space to the building.
 Think metro tiling and extensions, baby.